Business Development and Innovation: Introduction (MSB305)

 Skills

-- Working with contemporary academic literature
+- Working with and summarizing the contemporary academic literature

 Required prerequisite knowledge